-Hong Kong leader urges peaceful resolution of campus standoff
+Student protesters hold out as Hong Kong leader urges peaceful resolution

 The city’s police deny accusations of brutality and say they have shown restraint.

-But the city’s autonomy has been thrown into question after China’s top legislature questioned the power of the city’s High Court to overturn a government emergency ban on face masks worn by protesters.
+But the city’s autonomy was thrown into question after China’s top legislature questioned the power of Hong Kong’s High Court to overturn a government emergency ban on face masks worn by protesters.

-A spokesman for the legislative affairs commission of the Standing Committee of China’s National People’s Congress, said Hong Kong courts had no power to rule on the constitutionality of the city’s legislation, the state Xinhua news agency reported.
+A spokesman for the legislative affairs commission of the Standing Committee of China’s National People’s Congress said Hong Kong courts had no power to rule on the constitutionality of the city’s legislation, the state Xinhua news agency reported.

-Newly appointed Police Commissioner Chris Tang, meanwhile, warned of an “institutional mismatch” that his 30,000-strong force was having to contend with.
+Newly appointed Police Commissioner Chris Tang warned of an “institutional mismatch” with which his 30,000-strong force was having to contend.

 “There is a massive scale of breaking of law in Hong Kong and there is a certain sector of the community that also condones that illegal activity,” Tang said in a brief public appearance.

-He also said “fake news” was undermining the reputation of the force that had long been known as one of Asia’s finest.
+He also said “fake news” was undermining the reputation of a force that had long been known as one of Asia’s finest.

 The number of people demonstrating has fallen in recent weeks but clashes have worsened since last week, when police shot a protester, a man was set on fire and the city’s financial district was filled with tear gas in the middle of the workday.